rulijan/hello-world/README.md

 # hello-world
-This is my firs repository
+This is my first repository